corcorana/restingIAF/iaf_manu.md

 This strategy would lead to a deeper understanding of the precise relationship between these two estimators (and the factors that predict their convergence/divergence), and might shed light on the circumstances in which one estimator may be preferred over the other.

 ### 4.3 Limitations and future developments
-We aimed to create a straightforward automated routine that calculates reliable PAF and CoG estimates from posterior channel EEG data recorded during short periods of relaxed, eyes-closed wakefulness.
+We aimed to design a straightforward automated routine that calculates reliable PAF and CoG estimates from posterior channel EEG data recorded during short periods of relaxed, eyes-closed wakefulness.
 Although limited in its scope, we believe that the programme could easily be adapted for application across a broader range of empirical contexts (e.g., quantifying spectral peaks in different frequency bands during task-related activity; quantifying peak characteristics across different topographical regions).
 It may prove more challenging, however, to accurately resolve estimates of IAF under conditions that are less conducive to the manifestation of a dominant alpha peak (or indeed, in populations that are known to manifest spectral characteristics distinct from those of neurotypical adults).
-Further research is therefore needed to examine how well the present technique performs when its application is extended beyond the rather circumscribed conditions investigated herein.
+Further research would therefore be required to establish the utility of the technique for applications beyond the rather circumscribed conditions examined herein.

-One aspect of performance that was not investigated in the above analyses was whether the accuracy and precision of IAF estimates depend upon the method used to estimate the PSD.
+One aspect of performance that was not investigated in the above analyses was whether the accuracy and precision of IAF estimates depend upon the method used to derive underlying PSD estimates.
 In its present implementation, the SGF programme relies upon Welch's modified periodogram method to first generate estimates of the PSD that are subsequently subjected to its filtering and differentiation operations.
 It may be worthwhile then to investigate whether alternative methods of PSD estimation (e.g., continuous wavelet transform) significantly alter the performance of the SGF technique.

-Another possible avenue for optimising the performance characteristics of the SGF would be the development of a function that automatically adapts the $F_w$ (filter width) and $k$ (polynomial degree) parameters in accordance with the approximate span of the dominant frequency component located within the initial search window.
+Another possible avenue for optimising the performance characteristics of the SGF routine would be to develop a function that automatically adapts the $F_w$ (filter width) and $k$ (polynomial degree) parameters in accordance with the approximate span of the dominant frequency component located within the initial search window $W_\alpha$.
-This would involve implementing a two-stage process wherein the features of the alpha-band (or some other band, depending on the research question at stake) component are initially parameterised, and subsequently used to scale $F_w$ and $k$ in accordance with the heuristics described in section 2.2.2 (or some other predefined ratio preferred by the researcher).
+This would involve implementing a two-stage process wherein the features of the alpha-band (or some other band, depending on the research question at stake) component are initially parameterised, and subsequently used to scale $F_w$ and $k$ in accordance with the heuristics described in section 2.2.2 (or some other predefined ratio specified by the researcher).
-Once these parameters have been determined according to the empirical qualities of the spectral data at hand, smoothing and component parameterisation would be performed as described above.
+Once these parameters have been determined according to the empirical qualities of the spectral data at hand, smoothing and component parameterisation would then be performed as described above.

 Finally, it would be desirable to create a package that incorporates the MATLAB implementation of the SGF routine within the EEGLAB graphical user interface.
 Not only would this help to make the procedure accessible to the broadest possible range of EEGLAB users, it would also provide a convenient platform for integrating visualisations of the spectral analysis that, amongst other things, may assist in the diagnosis of suboptimal parameter settings and guide troubleshooting.